01-edu/public/go/tests/rc/README.md

 - Disallowed

-  - NO imports are allowed
+  - NO absolute imports are allowed
   - NO built-in functions are allowed.
   - NO casting is allowed